wamdam/backy2/README.md

 rbd snap create vms/vm1@backup2 rbd diff vms/vm1@backup2 --from-snap vms/vm1@backup1 --format=json > /tmp/vm1@backup2.diff
 rbd map vms/vm1@backup2
-backy backup -r /tmp/vm1@backup2.diff -f 90811ff0-83f5-11e5-ad76-003148d6aacc /dev/rbd/vms/vm1@backup2 vm1@backup2
+backy2 backup -r /tmp/vm1@backup2.diff -f 90811ff0-83f5-11e5-ad76-003148d6aacc rbd://vms/vm1@backup2 vm1@backup2
-rbd unmap vms/vm1@backup2
 ```

 Notice the -f (--from) for backy.
-This tells backy to use all the metadata
+This tells backy2 to use all the metadata
 (blocks, checksums, ...) from the old backup and only overwrite the parts given
 in the hints-file (-r).
 You must ensure that the from-backup (-f) matches the snapshot from which the
 diff was created (--from-snap).
 Otherwise the wrong data sections will be stored
-and the backup is invalid without backy being able to notice this.
+and the backup is invalid without backy2 being able to notice this.

 ### Metadata

-The metadata from backy is saved in an sql database that can be configured in
+The metadata from backy2 is saved in an sql database that can be configured in
 your backy.cfg (usually /etc/backy.cfg).
 Default is sqlite, but we recommend
 PostgreSQL.